aaronland/go-wunderkammer/README.md

 Content aware resizing (seam carving) is done using the [esimov/caire](https://github.com/esimov/caire) package.
 It is not fast and will make your computer's fan go `WHIIIIIIIRRRRRRRRRRRRR` (it's doing a lot of work).

+For example, here's what you would do to resize all the images to fit a 800x480 pixel display:

 ```
 $> sqlite3 /usr/local/go-wunderkammer/nasm.db < /usr/local/go-wunderkammer/schema/sqlite/oembed.sql